jmamma/MegaCMD/MD_MegaCMD_Stand/README.md

 Recommend to print with PETG material and use a high infill above 50%.

-The beams will/should connect to the stand via an interefence fit.
+The beams are secured via an interefence fit.

 - 2 x MD Stand
 - 2 x Beams Long